opallab/cs886-winter-2025/README.md

 + Presentations: 25%
 + Final Project: 40%

-## Paper Reviews
-After the first 6 seminars, I will require one review per week for one of the papers that have be assigned to that week.
-If there are more than one papers assigned, you can pick any of the assigned papers.
-You are allowed to skip 2 reviews throughout the term.
-The reviews will be 2 pages long (if you need more space take another 0.25 page but try not to).
-You have to finish your review with one question.
-The reviews are due at 11:59pm Friday.
-Submit your review on Crowdmark.
-Each review has the same weight.

-You are expected to answer the following 5 questions and finish your reviews with a question that can start a discussion in class:

-+ What is the problem?
-+ Why is it important?
-+ Why don't previous methods work on that problem?
-+ What is the solution to the problem the authors propose?
-+ What interesting research questions does the paper raise?

-There is no fixed format for the reviews but I recommend: Single column, 1.5 space, 12 pt, in Latex.
-Ultimately, the main thing I am looking for is a demonstration of serious critical reading of the paper.

 ## Project Deliverables
 There is one main deliverable of your project, a 6-page paper and (if relevant) the source code of your project with instructions to run your code.
 I provide a few options for the projects below: